Modern slaverystatement

 Supplier Risk Assessment and Commitment

-From April 2022, we updated the requirement in our Supplier Due Diligence (SDD) process for a signed Modern Slavery Code of Conduct to be submitted from ‘requested’ to mandatory, for all suppliers regardless of risk or size.
-This means that new suppliers cannot be approved for payments without a signed Code of Conduct in place.
-In 2022, this has reduced our new suppliers without a signed Code of Conduct from 68 to 46.
+Our decision in April 2022 to update the requirement in our Supplier Due Diligence (“SDD”) process for a signed Modern Slavery Code of Conduct to be submitted from ‘requested’ to mandatory has driven significant improvement in the full year 2023.
+A new supplier cannot be approved for payments by our Finance team without a signed Code of Conduct in place, regardless of the perceived low risk or the size of the supplier.
+In 2022 the number of new suppliers identified without a signed MSA Code of Conduct was 46 – in 2023 this had dropped to zero.

-We continued with our process to review those without a signed Code of Conduct to either:
+We will continue with our process to review suppliers that decline to sign our MSA Code of Conduct on a case by case basis, to either:

 Training

-In total, 16 new starters were sent the training video, and 14 of the 16 completed the full course.
-The 2 colleagues who did not complete the training will be resent the video in May 2023.
-We will continue to issue this mandatory training course every May for all new starters in the preceding 12 months, and going forwards will ensure that any non-completers are followed up.
+In total, 7 new starters were sent the training video, and 6 of the 7 completed the full course.
+The colleague who did not complete the training will be resent the video in May 2024 alongside all new starters from the preceding 12 months.
+We considered refreshing the content of the video , but as there have been no material changes to the law or facts contained in the video, we will review the content again in a year’s time.

 Reporting